Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: Moon-Earth baseline coverage simulation

 We simulated ($u,v$) coverage for all SMBH candidates assuming an array combines the ground-based EHT with a lunar-based telescope at site S1 (see Section~\ref{sec:sites}).
 The simulation includes the following constraints: 1) a minimal elevation angle of 15$^\circ$ for both lunar-based and ground-based telescopes; 2) a minimal angular separation threshold of 5$^\circ$ between the source and both the solar and lunar limbs; 3) continuous observations over one lunar sidereal month.
 An entire lunar sidereal month is chosen to capture the full Moon–Earth baseline variations and maximize ($u,v$) plane sampling.

 The results (Figure~\ref{fig:uv_coverage}) show dual arc-shaped coverage patterns for Moon-Earth baselines (red dots), separated from ground-only baselines (blue) by a coverage gap due to the absence of intermediate telescopes.
 The morphology of the Moon-Earth baselines varies with the source position, from linear to elliptical to circular.
 It depends on the geometric relationship between the source direction and the Moon-Earth baseline direction.
 Specifically, linear patterns occur when the two direction are in the coplanar case, the circular pattern corresponds to the orthogonal case, and the elliptical pattern manifests in the intermediate case.

-We also extract the minimal projected Moon–Earth baselines from the ($u,v$) coverage simulation, and plot their distribution on the celestial sphere (Figure~\ref{fig:BLmin}).
-The sinusoidal pattern reflects the geometry of the Moon's orbit, which is inclined at a mean value of 5.15$^\circ$ relative to the equator.
-Sources near the Moon's orbital path generate smaller minimal projected baselines, correspond to the linear ($u,v$) coverage cases.
-In contrast, sources with higher declinations produce larger minimal projected baselines, which correspond to the circular ($u,v$) coverage cases.
+The minimal projected Moon-Earth baseline in the ($u,v$) coverage is a very important quantity for comparison with the resolvability criteria in Section~\ref{sec:detectability}.
+The dependence of the minimal projected Moon–Earth baseline on source location follows a sinusoidal pattern on the sky map, reflecting the geometry of the Moon's orbit (5.15$^\circ$ mean inclination relative to the Earth's equator); see Appendix~\ref{sec:minimal_baseline} and Figure~\ref{fig:BLmin} for details.